 Every night I’ve checked out light shows in different parts of Berlin.
 The weather has been clear with unseasonably warm temperatures in the 70s providing ideal viewing conditions.
 There are 58 different light shows presented in 60 locations (including the US Embassy).
 Participants include 66 artists from 25 countries!

 Some of the shows use projection mapping, a “presentation technology becoming increasingly popular in media art and at concerts”.
 The process involves projecting customized images onto three-dimensional objects.
 It’s spectacular to watch!

 There are many fun ways to view the festival, including by hot air balloon.
 Saturday night I decided to watch from a different vantage point and boarded a cruise to see the colorful light projections from River Spree.
-The tour began at 7 pm. from Jannowitzbrücke and floated along the Spree for several hours of fun!
+The tour began at Jannowitzbrücke at 7 pm. and floated along the Spree for several hours of fun light displays!

 There were 200+ people aboard the double-decker barge-like boat.
 I enjoyed talking with two fun guys from Australia.
 According to our tour commentator, the three of us and two Italians were the only non-Germans on board.

 “Berlin has more bridges than Venice.
 Together, the German capital and the surrounding state of Brandenburg comprise Europe’s largest network of inland waterways.”

 Boat traffic backed up on a busy Saturday night, so it took us some time (both ways) to pass through Mühlendamm Lock in the canal.
 The historic Lock is part of a causeway built in the center of the then medieval city during the 1200s.